2.2. Variables and Values

 2.2.3.
 Calling Functions

-MATLAB has functions for any calculation you can imagine and a lot more.
+MATLAB has functions for any calculation you can imagine and much more.

 >> sin(1)